 M.A.
 Classical Studies, Columbia University, 2014.

-Bachelor of Ancient History (Honours), Macquarie University (Australia), 2011.
+Bachelor of Ancient History (Honours), High First I, University Medal, Macquarie University (Australia), 2011.

 Visiting Student, Sapienza – Università di Roma, Dipartimento di Scienze dell’Antichità, 2018-19.